Software-Quality-Management-UI/JUnit5_Maven_Demo/README.md

 1. Next *(to confirm* Import existing Eclipse projects *)*
 1. Finish

-This should have given you a new project: `CIdemo2022`
+This should have given you a new project: `CIdemo2022`.
+Note that Eclipse does by default not show files starting with a dot, e.g. `.gitlab-ci.yml` -- you need to change the *Filters...* setting in the *Package Explorer*.